Solo Hike Along Lake Hodges

 Located approximately 30 miles away North of San Diego and filled with incredible scenery, Lake Hodges was my destination on one extremely hot Saturday morning.
-Perfect for a full day hike, a small walk, or even just a picnic by the lake – Lake Hodges was my choice for Episode 16 in my journey to complete 52 hikes in 52 weeks!
+Perfect for a full day hike, a small walk, or even just a picnic by the lake – Lake Hodges was my choice for a solo hike in Southern California.

 Unfortunately, my husband was away for business that weekend and would not be joining me on this little adventure.
 While solo hiking is not new to me, hiking in California on my own was a brand new adventure that I was about to jump into.
 Hiking solo comes with experience and confidence, as well as a small list of elements to consider.
 The one thing that I knew I am not prepared for was hiking in Southern California with its danger of rattlesnakes, especially during spring.
 I am from Bulgaria, a country that does not have many poisonous snakes and I have not had any experience dealing with snake bites.